Meeting Rooms

 To give all organizations an opportunity to use the meeting rooms, groups may only reserve space for three months at a time.
 To promote the accessibility of the meeting rooms to a wide variety of groups, the Library may limit the number or length of meetings during any time period for any applicant.

-There is no automatic carryover of scheduled times to a succeeding three month period, but a reasonable effort will be made to maintain previous time slots, overall scheduling permitting.
+There is no automatic carryover of scheduled times to a succeeding three month period, but a reasonable effort will be made to maintain previous time slots, overall schedule permitting.

 Pay What You Wish

-PHL’s mission is to provide quality services to our community, promoting our philosophy that the library should be a happy, safe place.
+PHL’s mission is to empower our community by providing free and equitable access to public spaces, information, and resources.
 As a result, we no longer require fixed rental rates for use of our meeting rooms.
 Instead, use of all PHL meeting rooms is offered to the public free of charge and we have transferred the power to our community by allowing you to choose a specific donation amount that feels good to you.

 Solicitation and Sales